chainHero/heroes-service/README.md

 	}

 	// Initialize blockchain cryptographic service provider (BCCSP)
-	// This tool manage certificates and keys err = bccspFactory.InitFactories(configImpl.GetCSPConfig())
+	// This tool manages certificates and keys err = bccspFactory.InitFactories(configImpl.GetCSPConfig())
 	if err != nil {
 		return nil, fmt.Errorf("Failed getting ephemeral software-based BCCSP [%s]", err) }

 	// This will make a user access (here the admin) to interact with the network
-	// To do so, this will contact the Fabric CA to check if the user has access
+	// To do so, it will contact the Fabric CA to check if the user has access
 	// and give it to him (enrollment) client, err := fcutil.GetClient("admin", "adminpw", "/tmp/enroll_user", configImpl) if err != nil {